winstongubantes/MatchaSync/docs/CustomFunctions.md

 }
  ```

-For you reference please have a look at our example [LINK HERE](https://github.com/winstongubantes/matchasync/tree/master/Sample/SampleApi)
+For your reference please have a look at our example [LINK HERE](https://github.com/winstongubantes/matchasync/tree/master/Sample/SampleApi)

 ## Calling an OData Function in Mobile